 “No,” he said.
 “This is my first space shuttle.”

 Hell, I’m an astronaut!

-Your doing fine now, the voice assured him.
+You’re doing fine now, the voice assured him.
 Why don’t you try using both hands.
 And relax.
 We’re in no imminent danger of collision.
 Not this far above the Geffe Arm.

 Great, now he had something more to worry about.
 Iain, for a moment, thought about how fast they must be still going.
 Faster than light, they had to be.

 He felt a hand on his shoulder.

 “Got the hang of it, did you?”
 Cygnus asked from behind his right ear.

 He turned to her.
 She looked okay, although she seem to be favoring her left leg and did wince when the shuttle shuddered while he looked.

 “No, everything is still a little fuzzy,” she admitted, blinking rapidly.
 “I’d probably fly us straight into a supernova.”